MicrosoftDocs/cpp-docs/docs/c-runtime-library/reference/mbsnbcat-s-mbsnbcat-s-l.md

 The **`_mbsnbcat_s`** function appends to *`dest`*, at most, the first *`count`* bytes of *`src`*.
 If the byte that immediately precedes the null character in *`dest`* is a lead byte, it's overwritten by the initial byte of *`src`*.
 Otherwise, the initial byte of *`src`* overwrites the terminating null character of *`dest`*.
 If a null byte appears in *`src`* before *`count`* bytes are appended, **`_mbsnbcat_s`** appends all bytes from *`src`*, up to the null character.
 If *`count`* is greater than the length of *`src`*, the length of *`src`* is used in place of *`count`*.
 The resulting string is terminated by a null character.
 If copying takes place between strings that overlap, the behavior is undefined.

-The output value is affected by the setting of the `LC_CTYPE` category setting of the locale; see [`setlocale`, `_wsetlocale`](setlocale-wsetlocale.md) for more information.
+The output value is affected by the setting of the `LC_CTYPE` category setting of the locale.
+For more information, see [`setlocale`](setlocale-wsetlocale.md).
 The versions of these functions are identical, except that the ones that don't have the **`_l`** suffix use the current locale and the ones that do have the **`_l`** suffix instead use the locale parameter that's passed in.
 For more information, see [Locale](../locale.md).

 In C++, the use of these functions is simplified by template overloads.
-The overloads can infer buffer length automatically which eliminates the need to specify a size argument, and they can automatically use their newer, more secure functions to replace older, less-secure functions.
+The overloads can infer buffer length automatically, which eliminates the need to specify a size argument, and they can automatically use the newer, more secure functions to replace older, less-secure functions.
 For more information, see [Secure template overloads](../secure-template-overloads.md).

 The debug library versions of these functions first fill the buffer with 0xFE.
 To disable this behavior, use [`_CrtSetDebugFillThreshold`](crtsetdebugfillthreshold.md).